AcceleratedLinux/accelerated-linux/linux/Documentation/media/uapi/v4l/vidioc-enum-fmt.rst

       - This format is not native to the device but emulated through software (usually libv4l2), where possible try to use a native format instead for better performance.
+    * - ``V4L2_FMT_FLAG_CONTINUOUS_BYTESTREAM``
+      - 0x0004
+      - The hardware decoder for this compressed bytestream format (aka coded format) is capable of parsing a continuous bytestream.
+Applications do not need to parse the bytestream themselves to find the boundaries between frames/fields.
+This flag can only be used in combination with the ``V4L2_FMT_FLAG_COMPRESSED`` flag, since this applies to compressed formats only.
+This flag is valid for stateful decoders only.
+    * - ``V4L2_FMT_FLAG_DYN_RESOLUTION``
+      - 0x0008
+      - Dynamic resolution switching is supported by the device for this compressed bytestream format (aka coded format).
+It will notify the user via the event ``V4L2_EVENT_SOURCE_CHANGE`` when changes in the video parameters are detected.
+This flag can only be used in combination with the ``V4L2_FMT_FLAG_COMPRESSED`` flag, since this applies to compressed formats only.
+It is also only applies to stateful codecs.

 Return Value